Last week I wrote up how to prepare the UCTRONICS robot I’ve been playing with for hacking..

 Reading from Device Files

-Now connect the gamepad or its USB receiver and wait a few seconds (especially if you are using a Pi B+ or Original) for your system to notice the device:
+Now, connect the gamepad or its USB receiver and wait a few seconds.

-On my system we see 2 new files and 2 new folders.
-The event0 and js0 devices correspond the my gamepad.
-The by-id and by-path folders provide an alternative method to access the devices, as well as additional information about the device.
+The event0 and js0 devices correspond to my gamepad.
+The by-id and by-path directories provide an alternative

-Cat the event0 (or eventN if you had one before you connected the new gamepad) and then press a button on the gamepad:
+Cat event0 (or eventN if you had one before you connected the new gamepad) and press a button on the gamepad:

 The image above is for a single button press.
 That’s a lot of characters!
-And most of them seem garbled.
-But we do see that the gamepad device file is just like any other file that can be read.
+And most of them seem garbled, but the gamepad device file is just like any other file you can read.

 Reading the Gamepad